Ultraplot/ultraplot/docs/usage.rst

 These commands are modeled after `matplotlib.pyplot.subplots` and `matplotlib.pyplot.figure` and are :ref:`packed with new features <ug_layout>`.
-One highlight is the :func::func:`~ultraplot.figure.Figure.auto_layout` algorithm that :ref:`automatically adjusts the space between subplots <ug_tight>` (similar to matplotlib's `tight layout
+One highlight is the :func:`~ultraplot.figure.Figure.auto_layout` algorithm that :ref:`automatically adjusts the space between subplots <ug_tight>` (similar to matplotlib's `tight layout
 <https://matplotlib.org/stable/tutorials/intermediate/tight_layout_guide.html>`__)